anamok/TrainsDatabase/internal/dbtestfolder/README.md

 It's a bit of a mess, so if you notice any coding logic that could be better achieved using another method, feel free to update!
 I just wanted to get the basic INSERT statements out of the way.

 Thanks!! <3

-PS- I also just noticed, the ID names in a bunch of the insert statements should be tableName + "ID" but there's a bug somewhere I need to track down.
-Sorry!